ginnypx1/MyGroceries/README.md

 ## Additional Features

-This app currently shows only mocked data stored inside Core Data.

 Additional features I am currently working on include:
-- giving the user the ability to generate a new list
-- giving the user the ability to add items to any list
-- giving the user the ability to delete any list
+- icons and a launch screen, a new font and some design pizazz
+- Grocery List title doesn't inject properly into ItemsViewController
-- giving the user the ability to delete items from any list
+- allow user to delete items from ItemsViewController
+- change the Edit button title to Done when user is deleting items or lists
-- adding a nice screen for any empty table prompting the user to create a new list
+- add a nice screen for any empty table prompting the user to create a new list